Strive-School/ai_setup/operating_system/MacOS.md

 Github is the place where all developers upload their code.
 Kind of like a Dropbox of code.
 But it does much more than that.
 For the moment.
 Just installing it should be enough.

-First, sign up for github if you don't have an account already.
+First, sign up for github if you don't have an account already (2nd warning!).
 [Sign UP](https://github.com)

 Then, you can download and install [Github Desktop](https://desktop.github.com/).